influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/measurements-internal.md

 ### currentSegmentDiskBytes

+* The current size, in bytes, of the segment disk.
 * Data type: integer

 ### oldSegmentDiskBytes

+* The size, in bytes, of the segment disk.
 * Data type: integer

 ### writeErr

+* The number of writes that failed due to errors.
 * Data type: integer

 ### writeOK

+* The number of writes that succeeded.
 * Data type: integer